Terry-Wang-Lynx/BetterMPNN/BetterMPNN/main/README-1.md

 ·**Docstrings**: Add docstring descriptions for functions

-#### Project Structure

-·`scripts/`: Core algorithm implementations

-·`config/`: Configuration file templates

-·`input/`: Scaffold PDB files

-·`vanilla_model_weights/`: ProteinMPNN pre-trained weights

-·`soluble_model_weights/`: ProteinMPNN pre-trained weights

-·`rl_checkpoint/`: RL training checkpoints

-#### Testing Environment

-We recommend testing your changes in the following environments:

-·**Reduced Scale**: Use smaller training steps and fewer generations for quick testing

-·**Validation**: Ensure reward calculation and gradient computation are correct

-·**Container Testing**: Verify Singularity/AF3 integration works properly

-#### Priority Improvement Areas

-We particularly welcome contributions in the following areas:

-**1.Alternative Reward Functions**: Experiment with different reward formulations

-**2.Additional Metrics:** Incorporate more AF3 output metrics into reward calculation

-**3.Efficiency Optimization:** Improve memory usage and computational efficiency

-**4.Visualization Enhancement:** Better training progress visualization

-**5.Multi-Chain Support:** Extend to multi-chain protein complex design
+### Code of Conduct

+To maintain a friendly, inclusive open source community, we expect all participants to:

+·Respect different viewpoints and experience levels

+·Accept constructive criticism

+·Focus on what is best for the community

+·Show empathy and patience towards other community members

+### Contact

+If you have any questions or need help:

+·Create GitHub Issues for public discussion

+·Contact the maintenance team through the project repository

+Thank you for contributing to protein sequence optimization research!

 ## References

 ### Core Papers

-1.ProteinMPNN: Dauparas, J., et al. "Robust deep learning-based protein sequence design using ProteinMPNN." *Science* (2022).
+**1.ProteinMPNN:** Dauparas, J., et al. "Robust deep learning-based protein sequence design using ProteinMPNN." *Science* (2022).

 ·Paper: https://www.science.org/doi/10.1126/science.add2187

 ·Code: https://github.com/dauparas/ProteinMPNN

-2.AlphaFold 3: Abramson, J., et al. "Accurate structure prediction of biomolecular interactions with AlphaFold 3." *Nature* (2024).
+**2.AlphaFold 3:** Abramson, J., et al. "Accurate structure prediction of biomolecular interactions with AlphaFold 3." *Nature* (2024).

 ·Paper: https://www.nature.com/articles/s41586-024-07487-w